annieliu75/k-means-clustering/Readme.md

 ## K-means clustering

-This is the project for the course "Linear algebra and optimization for Machine Learning" We here attempt to code K-mean clustering :
+This is the project for the course "Linear algebra and optimization for Machine Learning" We here attempt to implement K-mean clustering :
  - with standard squared Euclidean distance
  - kernelized distance with some kernels (and using the "kernel" trick)

  - unormalized and normalized spectral clustering
+ - implement our eigensolver (for K-smallest eigenvalues, and in certains conditions on L laplacian matrix)

 ## How to use the code
 1- set the setting in main_file.py, here you can set the mode, the data set, the number of sample we want to perform on (change to "all_data" if you want to run it on all data), the kernel you want to use